itsjennaz/cs386-group1/README.md

 You can verify that npm is installed by using "npm -v" command.
 ### Steps

+-1 Update files to local system.

--1 Navigate into the site/directory.
+-2 Navigate into the site/directory.

--2 Run the server with "node app.js local"
+-3 Run the server with "node app.js local"

--3 Go to "localhost:8080" in your browser.
+-4 Go to "localhost:8080" in your browser.

 ## Contributing